RanvierMUD/ranviermud/docs/extending/classes.md

 ## Player Classes

-Player classes in Ranvier is an intentionally loose concept.
-They are basically just a javascript file which returns a config that gets set on the Player.
+Player Classes in Ranvier is an intentionally loose concept.
+Classes are basically just a JavaScript file which returns a class configuration object that gets set on the Player.
 Any functionality of what classes do or how they modify player's interactions is completely ignored by the engine.
-The default bundles do have an _example_ implementation that you can use to go off of but it's entirely up to you if you want to use classes at all.
+The default bundles do have an _example_ implementation that you can use to go off of but it's entirely up to you if you want to use player classes at all.
 With that said let's take a quick look at how the default bundle `ranvier-classes` implements a player class.

 ```